 Lay one of the card board pieces down on a non-porous surface, such as a piece of laminate shelving or the back side of a new cookie sheet.

-Run a thick bead of hot glue horizontally, one inch up from the bottom of the card board piece and attach the first and largest twig.
+Run a thick bead of hot glue horizontally, one inch up from the bottom of the card board piece and attach the largest twig from the template.
+Alternatively you can use my favorite quick hold glue if you don’t want to use hot glue.

 Run a thick bead of hot glue just above the twig length, onto the card board piece and place the next largest twig down.
 Continue to build the tree, making sure to use the hot glue to secure each twig into place by loading lots of glue along the length of each twig.